mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 results and determine if the collected data from computer vision shows traffic congestion.
 The main algorithm used in the post process is the Fuzzy Logic algorithm. <sup>8</sup> Fuzzy logic algorithm by definition is just an approach to computing based on 'degrees of truth'.
 Fuzzy logic implementation is very common on various traffic control systems.
-Fuzzy logic accepts fuzzy inputs because a vehicle may stop anytime and it does not mean it is experiencing traffic congestion, various factors are included like density of the vehicles compared to the density of the road, speed of vehicles, vehicle count and more.
+Fuzzy logic has rule based classification because a vehicle may stop anytime and it does not mean it is experiencing traffic congestion, various factors are included like density of the vehicles compared to the density of the road, speed of vehicles, vehicle count and more.
 The proposed traffic detection system is based entirely in computer vision converged with fuzzy logic.